scottyschup/ruby-curriculum/projects/chess.md

 move?

 A valid move also should not leave your king in check.
 Should the code to check this be in every one of your piece classes?
+Likewise, pawns can move diagonally to capture pieces (if present); how will you make them aware of other pieces on the board?

-Likewise, you'll have to write logic that determines whether the game is won (you may ignore draws, for simplicity's sake).
+You'll have to write logic that determines whether the game is won.

 Some kind of `Game` class should keep track of who's move it is, as well as the board, etc.